subquery/documentation/docs/run_publish/publish.md

 With the introduction of the deployment feature for the CLI, we've added a **Default Action Workflow** to [the starter project in GitHub](https://github.com/subquery/subql-starter/blob/main/Polkadot/Polkadot-starter/.github/cli-deploy.yml) that will allow you to publish and deploy your changes automatically:

-- Step 1: After pushing your project to GitHub, create `DEPLOYMENT` environment on GitHub, and add the secret [SUBQL_ACCESS_TOKEN](../run_publish/ipfs.md#prepare-your-subql-access-token) to it.
+- Step 1: After pushing your project to GitHub, create `DEPLOYMENT` environment on GitHub, and add the secret [SUBQL_ACCESS_TOKEN](../run_publish/ipfs.md#prepare-your-subql-access-token) and another secret with the name `ENDPOINT` which matches the RPC API endpoint that you want to connect (you can retrieve this from your `project.yaml` and include a private API key).
 - Step 2: If you haven't already, create a project on [SubQuery Projects](https://project.subquery.network).
 This can be done using the the [UI](#using-the-ui) or [CLI](#using-the-cli).
 - Step 3: Once your project is created, navigate to the GitHub Actions page of your project, and select the workflow `CLI deploy`.
 - Step 4: You'll see an input field where you can enter the unique code of your project created on SubQuery Projects.
 You can get the code from the URL in SubQuery Projects [SubQuery Projects](https://project.subquery.network).
 The code is based on the name of your project, where spaces are replaced with hyphens `-`. e.g. `my project name` becomes `my-project-name`.